zicklag/docs-1/docs/self-hosted/quickstart.md

 By default, all content entered into Directus is considered private.
 This means that no data will be returned by the API, unless requested by an authenticated user that has the correct permissions.
 In order to have the API return our items, we'll have to setup some permissions.
-Navigate to **Settings Module <span mi icon dark>chevron_right</span> Roles & Permissions**.
+Navigate to **Settings Module > Roles & Permissions**.

 Directus ships with a special **"Public"** role that controls what data is returned to non-authenticated users.
 Select